 Federal student loan changes

 All new government loans for college are now issued directly through the Department of Education’s Direct Loan program.
-USA Today reports that the FDLP eliminates the Federal Family Education Loan Program (FFELP), which had allowed banks and other commercial lenders to offer federally guaranteed loans.
+USA Today reports that the FDLP eliminates the Federal Family Education Loan Program (FFELP), which had allowed banks and other commercial lenders to offer federally loans.
 Affected loans include subsidized and unsubsidized Stafford Loans for undergraduate and graduate students, as well as PLUS (Parent Loan for Undergraduate Students) for parents and PLUS loans for graduate and professional degree students.
 Changes to these loans under the new program include:

 All PLUS loans now have lower interest rates than they did under FFELP (7.9 percent vs. 8.5 percent).